Rating agencies buy into euro zone recovery story

 Italy's benchmark 10-year bond yielded 3.12 percent on the secondary market on Friday, not far from a record low of 3.07 percent hit last week.

-Fitch improved by one notch Spain's sovereign credit rating to BBB+, three steps above junk.

-Fitch also boosted its outlook on Italy to stable, with the sovereign rating affirmed at BBB+.
-That followed an upgrade earlier this month of its outlook on bailed-out Portugal to positive from negative.
+Fitch's outlook upgrade on Italy to stable, with the sovereign rating affirmed three notches above junk at BBB+, follows a rise earlier this month of its outlook on bailed-out Portugal to positive from negative.

-Italy was a fulcrum of the debt crisis a couple of years ago, along with Spain, whose sovereign rating many investors and analysts in Madrid expect Fitch to upgrade or underpin with an improved outlook later on Friday.
+Italy was a fulcrum of the debt crisis a couple of years ago together with Spain, whose sovereign rating many investors and analysts in Madrid expect Fitch to upgrade or underpin with an improved outlook later on Friday.

 S&P confirmed France's long-term rating at AA with a stable outlook.

-In a separate statement about the euro zone as a whole, Fitch said improving public finances were "major achievements," although still-high debt levels in the region and its weak medium-term growth outlook warranted caution.
+In a separate statement about the euro zone as a whole, Fitch said improving public finances were "major achievements" though still high debt levels in the region and its weak medium-term growth outlook warranted caution.

 BLAME GAME

-A wave of euro zone credit downgrades during the financial crisis led policymakers and economists to blame the ratings agencies for exacerbating investor flight from the region — blame the agencies say is misplaced.
+During a wave of euro zone credit downgrades during the financial crisis, policymakers and economists blamed ratings agencies for exacerbating investor flight from the region — blame the agencies say is misplaced.

 Prosecutors in southern Italy have requested that two ratings agencies stand trial for allegedly prompting a sell-off of Italian assets with downgrades between 2010 and 2012.
 The agencies say the accusations are baseless.